January 13th, 2019 12:00am

 Recently someone commented on this list by saying that I lost him with this final entry.
 He is a devout atheist and he found this goal insulting to his intelligence.
 As mentioned above, beliefs and biases have their way of altering our actions and by digging our heels into the reality of our five senses often blocks access to a wonderful world and life.
 One of the benefits of growing older is that I have a long list of previous worries that I can now look back on and see that they actually worked out okay.
 Maybe they did not work out precisely as I expected, but they certainly did not turn out as my anxieties predicted.
 Living with faith is living with a belief that if my intentions are pure then the right things will happen, at the right time, for the right reasons, and will be exactly right for my family and me.
 Call that God, as do I, or something else—makes no difference.
 Just understand that there are processes going on that we cannot comprehend and they are working in our best interest.

-These may not be the 7 goals you would expect from a doctor, but what I have learned over my career is that creating a positive attitude by instituting such goals has a ripple effect of good health on your mind, body, and spirit.
+These may not be the 7 goals you would expect from a doctor.
+Perhaps you expected me to tell you that avoiding gluten will change your life.
+No, paying attention to your microbiome.
+No, that's not it; it's the paleo diet, the ketogenic diet, the plant paradox diet - pick one and you will be happier, have better relationships, have a better life.
+Well, what I have learned in my long career is that creating a positive attitude by instituting the above goals has more of a ripple effect of good health on your mind, body, and spirit; much more than any diet or pill.

 © Dr. Charles F. Glassman, CoachMD